General Regulations

 Note: see item 12 (below) for additional restrictions for hunting Merriam's turkey.

-9. transport migratory game birds belonging to others unless the carcasses have a label showing
+9. Transport unprocessed migratory game birds belonging to others unless the carcasses have a label showing

 • the signature, name and address of the owner,